 Life is as you would like to make of it.
 All of us have a choice and the easy or hard part is just a derivative of what one has chosen. - Debadutta Upadhyaya, Founder of Timesaverz

 Gurleen Kaur Tikku is the CEO of Hareepatti.
-Hareepatti is a financial advisory firm which gives its customers financial wisdom.
-It is an extension of the parent company, Trilok Singh & Associates, incepted by Gurleen’s father, Late Shri Trilok Singh Jee.
+Hareepatti is a financial advisory firm imparting its customers financial wisdom.
+It is an extension of the parent company, Trilok Singh & Associates, started by Gurleen’s father, Late Shri Trilok Singh Jee.

 Gurleen Kaur has pursued PGDBM in Finance from Institute of Management Technology, Ghaziabad.
-She has been awarded to be one amongst the Top 30 Women Entrepreneurs from Delhi.
+She has been recognized among the Top 30 Women Entrepreneurs from Delhi.

-Jaya Jha is another successful women entrepreneur in India.
-She has founded 2 startups, InstaScribe and Pothi.com.
-These platforms enable users to create their own eBooks and print their own books.
+Jaya Jha is another successful womanpreneur in India.
+She is the brain behind tow startups—InstaScribe and Pothi.com.
+These platforms enable users to create their own eBooks.

-Jaya is highly educated and got graduated from the prestigious IIT in Computer Science and IIM in Marketing and Strategy.
-She previously worked for Google as an Assitant Product Manager and for IBM as an Assitant Manager.
+Jaya has enviable credentials with the IIT-IIM tag.
+She graduated from IIT, Kanpur in Computer Science and has a PGDM in Marketing and Strategy from IIM, Lucknow.
+She previously worked for Google as an Assistant Product Manager and with IBM as an Assistant Manager.

 She hails from Mumbai.
 She pursued her MBA degree in Marketing from the Asian Institute of Management.
-She was previously working as an Assitant Product Manager for HP.
+She was previously working as an Assistant Product Manager for HP.

-Megha Malik started her journey as an entrepreneur a decade back and co-founded DesignerPeople.
-Her vision is to transform the way product packaging, designing and positioning are looked at by young brands.
-As Creative Director at Designer People, Megha's responsibility is to provide proactive practical and contemporary brand advertising solutions, support a futuristic brand presentation in tune with global trends.
-She has worked with over 500 brands over the span of one decade to help them build their branding portfolio.
-Megha holds an MBA degree in Marketing Strategies and a bachelor's degree in Fine Arts.
-Read the success story of DesignerPeople to know more about it.
+Megha Malik started her journey as an entrepreneur a decade back by starting DesignerPeople.
+Her vision is to transform the way product packaging, designing, and positioning are looked at by young brands.
+As a Creative Director at Designer People, Megha's responsibility is to provide proactive practical and contemporary brand advertising solutions, and support a futuristic brand presentation in tune with global trends.
+She has worked with over 500 brands over the last ten years and helped them build their branding portfolio.
+Megha holds an MBA degree in Marketing Strategies and a Bachelor's degree in Fine Arts.
+Read the success story of DesignerPeople to know more.